AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/firewall-overview.md

 1. To view your Workfront plan, select **Licenses**.

-   Your plan displays near the bottom of the page.
+   Your plan displays near the upper-right corner of the page.

    ![](assets/locate-plan.png)